Sodbo/shared_heredity/02_anthropometry_analysis/README.md

 This script estimates heritability of the MaxH using LD Score regression implemented in GWAS-MAP database.
 Intercept estimate is further used to decide whether the correction for genomic control is needed.

 ## 11_0_p_val_gc_correction.R
-This script performs a genomic control correction for original traits and SGCT.
+This script performs a genomic control correction for original traits and SGIT.

 ## 11_1_p_val_gc_correction_gip1.R
 This script performs a genomic control correction for GIP1.